Functional sets with typed symbols : Mixed zonotopes and Polynotopes for hybrid nonlinear reachability and filtering: Introduction

-Though zonotopic sets catch some linear dependencies with their generators (i.e. columns of $R$), their convex, connected, and centrally symmetric nature still impose restrictions to address the reachability of nonlinear and hybrid (i.e. mixed continuous/discrete) dynamic systems.
-To overcome these restrictions, Taylor models \cite{Makino2009}, polynomial zonotopes \cite{Althoff2013} and sparse polynomial zonotopes (spz) \cite{Kochdumper2019} rely on sets defined as polynomial images rather than affine/linear ones.
-Constraints can be also introduced in the set representation as with constrained zonotopes \cite{Scott2016} and, very recently, constrained polynomial zonotopes \cite{Kochdumper2020}.
+Though zonotopic sets catch some linear dependencies, their convex, connected, and centrally symmetric nature still impose restrictions to address the reachability of nonlinear and hybrid (i.e. mixed continuous/discrete) dynamic systems.
+To overcome these restrictions, Taylor models \cite{Makino2009}, polynomial zonotopes \cite{Althoff2013} and sparse polynomial zonotopes (spz) \cite{Kochdumper2019} rely on sets defined as polynomial images rather than affine/linear ones. spz can thus efficiently store and operate a large class of non convex continuous sets.
+However, spz do not natively handle the case of discrete or mixed sets, which motivates the distinct features introduced with the polynotopes proposed in this paper.
+Moreover, constraints can be also introduced in set representations as with constrained zonotopes \cite{Scott2016} and, recently, constrained polynomial zonotopes \cite{Kochdumper2020}.
 Note that the evaluation of bounds under constraints, even if delayed, may be costly and involve iterative algorithms (e.g. linear programming with constrained zonotopes).
+Polynotopes will thus introduce typed symbols whose management involves specific polynomial constraints that can be efficiently handled.